 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-A lot of ground to cover today.
+All right, Clint, you're with us a lot of ground to cover today.

-Oh Governor Cuomo's in trouble.
+Uh-oh, Governor Cuomo's in trouble.

 We'll get to that.

-Uh that's not going to end well.
+That's not going to end well.

-So many um friends are just obsessed of it's kind of like a David Goliath battle going on Wall Street.
+It's kind of like a David Goliath battle going on Wall Street.

-I'm gonna be honest here.
+I'm going to be honest here.

-I'm kind of enjoying the hell out of it, just laughing at it all.
+I'm kind of enjoying the hell out of it, just laughing at it all because it's kind of fascinating to watch.

-And I'm you know, if I have enough friends in that work in this industry, and uh they're gonna be mad at me for saying all this, but and they do great work, they do great things, they help people save for their retirement.
+And I'm, you know, I've had enough friends that work in this industry, and they're going to be mad at me for saying all this, but, and they do great work.

-This isn't my wheelhouse, it's not what I do.
+It's not what I do.

-I try to explain on the air before I've had so many people from the earliest days of cryptocurrency and Bitcoin try to explain to me what it is.
+I've had so many people from the earliest days of cryptocurrency and Bitcoin try to explain to me what it is.

-And I said, Okay, I understand cryptocurrency, all right, and I understand you don't pay fees.
+And I understand you don't pay fees.

-I get that part, and I understand there's a finite amount of Bitcoin available.
+And I understand there's a finite amount of Bitcoin available.

-I my brain can comprehend that.
+My brain can comprehend that.

 And this is where you begin to lose me.

-If you got a limited finite amount, it's like, okay, there's only X number of tons of gold, X number of ounces of gold.
+If you got a limited, finite amount, it's like, okay, there's only X number of tons of gold, X number of ounces of gold.

-Okay, and then say, no, it's simple, it's an algorithm.
+Okay, and then say, no, it's simple.

-I said, okay, I'm I know what an algorithm is technically, but I really don't, it's not my wheelhouse either.
+I said, okay, I know what an algorithm is technically, but I really don't.

 Well, you know, it's a math equation.